- Destinations

 Eat and drink in the name of sustainability

-In line with the culinary direction of Sweden generally, Gästrikland’s food culture increasingly centres on organic, locally sourced and seasonal produce.
-Flying the flag for this sustainable approach is the high-end restaurant at Högbo Brukshotell in Sandviken, situated on the historic estate of former ironworks Högbo Bruk.
-Depending on the season, the menu might include dishes with foraged mushrooms and grilled local lamb with fresh pasta and root vegetables.
+Like the rest of Sweden, Gästrikland is embracing a more sustainable food culture, focusing on organic, locally sourced, and seasonal ingredients.
+A standout example is the acclaimed restaurant at Högbo Brukshotell in Sandviken, located on the historic Högbo Bruk estate.
+Depending on the season, the menu might feature foraged mushrooms, grilled local lamb with fresh pasta, or root vegetables.

-A popular spot in Gävle, Matildas Kvarterskrog serves up imaginative dishes with ingredients sourced from local food makers.
-Even the dessert list is full of surprises – think sorrel ice cream with mint and chervil meringue, sprinkled with frozen elderflowers picked in nearby Valbo.
+In Gävle, Matildas Kvarterskrog is a popular neighbourhood restaurant serving imaginative dishes crafted with ingredients from local producers.
+Even their desserts offer a twist – expect creations like sorrel ice cream with mint and chervil meringue, topped with frozen elderflowers picked in nearby Valbo.

 Gysinge Wärdshus Hotel, Gysinge